Useful information

 The majority of our members are unlikely to be affected by these pension allowances.
 Whether they affect you or not will generally depend on the total value of your pension savings and whether you’ve already taken any benefits from other pension schemes.

 If you’ve already taken benefits from other pension schemes, your available allowances are likely to be lower than the standard LSA and LSDBA amounts.
 This is because your allowances will be reduced by the value of any relevant tax-free lump sum(s) which have been paid to you from a registered pension scheme on or after 6 April 2024.
-Your allowances will also be reduced if you’ve received benefits from a registered pension scheme before 6 April 2024.
+Your allowances will also be reduced if you’ve received benefits from a registered pension scheme before 6 April 2024 which used up some (or all) of your Lifetime Allowance.

 Tax-Free Lump Sums on Retirement from Pace